scipy/scipy/doc/source/tutorial/signal.rst

 ..
 When editing the SVGs with Inkscape, convert all arrows from "Stroke" to "Path" (See "Path" menu).
 This circumvents the problem of the arrow tips not being displayed in the browser (as with Firefox 105 and Inkscape 1.2).
+   The online tool https://www.svgminify.com/ was used to reduce the file size of the SVGs which were drawn with inkscape.

 .. figure:: ../_static/tutorial_stft_sliding_win_start.svg
     :width: 60%